skilesare/droute/pm/user_stories_droute.md

 20. AA DepDev IWT have the option to have events queue up STI can handle them at my own pace.

+Status: Freezer - I think we can handle this with just an event processing canister and the only thing a user has to do is to point the subscription to their processing canisters

 21. AA DepDev IWT bto filter out events based on their metadata content STI don't get bombarded by events that I don't care about.